H2 database logo ▲

 ALTER TABLE SET

 Disables or enables referential integrity checking for a table.
 This command can be used inside a transaction.
-Enabling referential integrity does not check existing data, except if CHECK
+Enabling referential integrity does not check existing data, except if CHECK is specified.
+Use SET REFERENTIAL_INTEGRITY to disable it for all tables; the global flag and the flag for each table are independent.

 This command commits an open transaction in this connection.